Elemeants/Elemeants/README.md

 ## Experience

+Currently working on C3.ai as a Software Engineer on GDL, Mex.
-I'm currently working on Intel as a Firmware Engineer.
+I previously worked at Intel as a Firmware Engineer.

 But I love to learn and to work on any tech project, for example:
 Backend, Frontend, CLIs, Tools, RTOS.